Residency (medicine): United States

-Medical licensure in the United States is governed by individual state boards of medicine.
-In most states, graduates of U.S. medical schools may obtain a full medical license after passage of the third step of the USMLE, and at least one year of postgraduate education (i.e., one year of residency; usually called an internship However, in most states, International medical graduates are required longer periods of training as well as passage of the third and final step of the USMLE, to obtain a full medical license.
-Those in residency programs who have full medical licenses may practice medicine without supervision ("moonlight") in settings such as urgent care centers and rural hospitals.
+Medical licensure in the United States is governed by state boards of medicine.
+In most states, graduates of US medical schools may obtain a full medical license after passage of the third step of the United States Medical Licensing Examination (USMLE), and at least one year of postgraduate education—i.e. one year of residency; usually called an internship.
+However, in most states, international medical graduates are required longer periods of training as well as passage of the third and final step of the USMLE, to obtain a full medical license.
+Physicians who have full medical licenses may practice medicine without supervision ("moonlight") in settings such as urgent care clinics and rural hospitals while in residency.
 However, while performing the requirements of their residency, residents are supervised by attending physicians who must approve their decisions.

 Specialty selection

 Specialties differ in length of training, availability of residencies, and options.
 Specialist residency programs require participation for completion ranging from three years for family medicine to seven years for neurosurgery.
 This time does not include any fellowship that may be required to be completed after residency to further sub-specialize.

-In regard to options, specialty residency programs can range nationally from over 700 (family medicine) and over 580 (internal medicine) to 33 programs for integrated thoracic surgery and 28 programs for Osteopathic neuromusculoskeletal medicine.
-In 2022 there were 11583 internal medicine positions (around 9000 categorical, 1850 preliminary, and 450 primary care positions) compared with 9489 in 2017.
-Second largest specialty - family medicine shows 46% grows with 4916 positions in 2022 compared with 3356 in 2017, while just 522 (492 advanced, 30 categorical) dermatology positions compared with 449 (423 advanced, 36 categorical) in 2017.
+In regard to options, specialty residency programs can range nationally from over 700 (family medicine) and over 580 (internal medicine) to 33 programs for integrated thoracic surgery and 28 programs for osteopathic neuromusculoskeletal medicine.

 Residents choose the teaching hospital where they want to perform their residency based upon many factors, including the medical specialties offered by the hospital and reputation and credentials of the hospital.
 The following table shows medical specialties and the residency training times for medical specialties, as reported by the American Medical Association in 2021.

 Application process

 Factors

 There are many factors that can go into what makes an applicant more or less competitive.
 According to a survey of residency program directors by the NRMP in 2020, the following five factors were mentioned by directors over 75% of the time as having the most impact:

-Between 60% and 75% also mentioned other factors such as core clerkship grades, perceived commitment to specialty, Audition elective/rotation within your department, any failed attempt in USMLE, class ranking/quartile, personal prior knowledge of the applicant, perceived interest in program and passing USMLE Step 2 CS.
+Between 60% and 75% also mentioned other factors such as core clerkship grades, perceived commitment to specialty, audition elective/rotation within your department, any failed attempt in USMLE, class ranking/quartile, personal prior knowledge of the applicant, perceived interest in program and passing USMLE Step 2 CS.

 These factors often come as a surprise to many students in the preclinical years, who often work very hard to get great grades, but do not realize that only 45% of directors cite basic science performance as an important measure.